-- Bring buckets, children’s toys, and anything else that might collect water inside before rain
+- Bring inside before it rains: Buckets, children’s toys, and anything else that might collect water.

 If it’s been a wet spring and you suspect adult mosquitoes have converted your yard into breeding grounds, larvicides are your best defense.
 These are applied directly to the water where hatchlings may be waiting, preventing them from ever reaching adulthood.

-When you’re stocking up for your next barbecue, don’t forget to grab plenty of mosquito-repellent spray.
-Look for products containing picaridin or DEET, which are effective and generally considered safe.
-Avoid repellents with permethrin, which can cause severe problems for your pets.
+When you’re stocking up for your next barbecue, don’t forget to grab plenty of insect-repellent sprays.
+Look for products containing picaridin or DEET, which are registered by the Environmental Protection Agency (EPA).

 Keep in mind that most repellents, even the safe ones, contain chemicals and should be used with caution.
 Always follow the instructions on the label.
-If you want a chemical-free option, look for natural repellents with oil of lemon eucalyptus.
+If you want a chemical-free option, look for natural repellents with oil of lemon eucalyptus or citronella.